Moyer's Landfill: Extent of the contamination

 The result of the remediation survey in 1985 an estimate was made that the cost of a cleanup would be $15 million and an additional $340,000 a year for operation and maintenance.
 By 1994 the price tag has been increased to $45 million for the cleanup.

 Completion

-On May 27, 2014 The Environmental Protection Agency (EPA) region III removed Moyer's Landfill from the National Priorities List.
-The site is no longer considered a Superfund site.
+On May 27, 2014, The Environmental Protection Agency (EPA) region III removed Moyer's Landfill from the National Priorities List.
 The site consists of open land surrounded by trees on steep slopes.
 The landfill is fenced off and has leachate collection tanks.
 There are no development plans.